Staggered PV feed-in – between regulation and yield

 Very low (systemically restricted)

-Eligibility
+Eligibility for support

 ✅ Yes